 - Quicken Loans quietly became the largest home loan lender nationwide

-- The non-bank managed $25 billion in origination volume during Q4 2017
+- The non-bank managed $25 billion in retail origination volume during Q4 2017

 - Surpassing Wells Fargo by about $2 billion from October through December